genebean/nixified-nebra-meshtastic/README.md

 # nixified-nebra-meshtastic
-NixOS image for a Nebra HNT’s been converted into a Meshtastic node
+NixOS image for a Nebra HNT that’s been converted into a Meshtastic node

 ## Goals